AdrianCabello/birthdayExercise/README.md

 - Bootstrap 4
 - Redux

 ## Development server

+Need to be installed Redux DevTools from: https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=es

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build